kellim/feed-reader-testing/README.md

 * Click the `Download Zip` button to download the project.
 * Open `index.html` which currently has Jasmine included at the bottom for convenience.

-Note: As mentioned below, all the tests pass except the last 2 which are for functionality that is not implemented yet.
+Note: As mentioned below, all the tests pass except the last 2 which are marked as pending for functionality that is not implemented yet.

 ## About the Tests